Ha3rk/CyberTea/README.md

 projectenv\Scripts\activate

 # Install Dependencies
+##Please Note Openai==0.28 alone works for the program, so do not upgrade

 pip install -r requirements.txt

 (remove d-bus & tzdata in requirement.txt for windows and use pip instead of pip3 as in linux/mac oS)